Faculty of Economics, University of Cambridge

-The Faculty of Economics at the University of Cambridge is composed of five research groups: macroeconomics, microeconomic theory, economic history, econometrics and empirical microeconomics.
-It is located in the Sidgwick Site in Cambridge.
+The Faculty of Economics is one of the constituent departments of the University of Cambridge.
+It is composed of five research groups, in macroeconomics, microeconomic theory, economic history, econometrics, and empirical microeconomics.
+It is located in the Sidgwick Site in Cambridge, has been host to many distinguished economists, and is regarded as the birthplace of macroeconomics.
+19 students or members of the faculty have won the Nobel Memorial Prize in Economic Sciences.